 PAVmed.
-Certain of the Company's directors and officers, including Dr. Aklog, Mr. McGrath, Mr. O'Neil, Mr. Gordon, Dr. Cox, Mr. Sparks and Ms. White, also serve as directors and officers of PAVmed, the Company's parent.
+Certain of the Company's officers and directors, including Dr. Aklog, Mr. McGrath, Mr. O'Neil, Mr. Gordon, Dr. Cox, Mr. Sparks and Ms. White, also serve as officers and directors of PAVmed, the Company's parent.
 PAVmed also operates in the medical device industry.
 As a result, PAVmed may produce devices that compete directly or indirectly with the Company's products.
 The Company's Certificate of Incorporation includes provisions that delineate the directors' and officers' duties, as follows: